jfcameron/G2Dj/README.md

 ## Tools used:
 * The desktop branch is setup for Netbeans
 * The mobile branch is setup for Android Studio
-* [PreprocessorWizard.pl](http://www.rtbaileyphd.com/preprocessorwizard/) used as a code preprocessor to share code between desktop and mobile
+* [PreprocessorWizard.pl](http://www.rtbaileyphd.com/preprocessorwizard/) used to share code between desktop and mobile